microsoftgraph/msgraph-sdk-go/README.md

 > **Note:** this SDK allows you to build applications using the [v1.0](https://docs.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
 If you want to try the latest Microsoft Graph APIs under beta, use our [beta SDK](https://github.com/microsoftgraph/msgraph-beta-sdk-go) instead.
 >
-> **Note:** The Microsoft Graph Go SDK is currently in General Availability version starting from version 1.0.0.
-The SDK is considered stable, regular releases and updates to the SDK will however continue weekly..

 ## 1. Installation